westernal/Next-Niloofar/README.md

 # Next-Niloofar
-Niloofar Beauty clinic website and PWA using react js
+Niloofar Beauty clinic website and PWA using Next js